JoyNeace/ValidEmail/README.md

 Enter an email address: a.b.ab
 This email is not valid (rejected)

+Enter an email address: ab@ab
+This email is not valid (rejected)

 Enter an email address: ab@ab.abcd
 This email is not valid (rejected)